Chirag-ahir/JAVA-All-Basic/README.md

 Binding code and data together into a single unit are known as encapsulation.

+why we need encapsulation ?<br>
+It controls the way of data accessibility<br>
+Modifies the code based on the requisites<br>
+Helps us to achieve a loose couple<br>
+Achieves simplicity of our application

 What is Access Modifier ? <br>
 Access modifiers are keywords that can be used to control the visibility of fields, methods, and constructors in a class.